nickmcgreivy/WeakBaselinesMLPDE/article4/README.md

 ## Instructions for interpreting code

 We would like to replicate figure 1a of article 4 using stronger pseudo-spectral and/or DG baselines.

-[Dresdner (2022)](https://arxiv.org/abs/2207.00556) replicates the result of figure 2 on GPU using a stronger pseudo-spectral (PS) baseline, and in figure 6 finds that the PS baseline achieves comparable accuracy to a FV method at 8x coarser resolution.
-They don't report the runtime on GPU or TPU of these methods, but they do conclude that "In contrast to prior work which showed computational speed-ups of up to 1-2 orders of magnitude over baseline finite volume (Kochkov et al., 2021) ... overall there is little potential for accelerating smooth, periodic 2D turbulence beyond traditional spectral solvers.''
+[Dresdner (2022)](https://arxiv.org/abs/2207.00556) replicates figure 2 on GPU using a stronger pseudo-spectral (PS) baseline.
+They don't report the runtime on GPU/TPU, but they do conclude that "In contrast to prior work which showed computational speed-ups of up to 1-2 orders of magnitude over baseline finite volume (Kochkov et al., 2021) ... overall there is little potential for accelerating smooth, periodic 2D turbulence beyond traditional spectral solvers."
+This suggests that, if we were to replicate figure 1a, we would expect to find that a PS baseline would be at least 80x faster than the FV baseline.

+Figure 6 of Dresdner (2022) finds that the PS baseline achieves comparable accuracy to a FV method at 8x coarser resolution.
 The supplementary cost-accuracy plot in `data/runtime_corr.png` is consistent with figure 6 of Dresdner (2022), though the runtime is on CPU instead of GPU or TPU.

-The above results show the runtime of each method at each resolution on GPU.
-Using the above results and figure 6 of Dresdner (2022), implying that the PS baseline has comparable accuracy to the FV baseline at 8x coarser resolution, we can replicate figure 1a.
+The above results show the runtime of the FV and PS baselines at different resolutions GPU.
+Using the above results and assuming that the PS baseline has comparable accuracy to the FV baseline at 8x coarser resolution (as found in figure 6 of Dresdner (2022)), we can replicate figure 1a.

+Our replication of figure 1a is in `data/replicate_figure1.png`.
+It shows a 36-115x speedup over the FV baseline using the PS baseline, in contrast to the 40-80x speedup over the FV baseline using the NN method.
+This is consistent with the conclusion of Dresdner (2022).

 ## Instructions for running supplementary code to produce cost-accuracy plots on CPU